umeaimanMerchant/SalaryPredictor/README.md

 # Salary Predictor

 # Data Science Salary Estimator: Project Overview
-* Created a tool that estimates data professional salaries (MAE ~ $ 11K) to help candidates negotiate their income when they get a job.
+* Created a tool that estimates data professional salaries to help candidates negotiate their income when they get a job.
 * Scraped over 1000 job descriptions from glassdoor using python and selenium
 * Engineered features from the text of each job description to quantify the value companies put on python, excel, R, and tableau.
 * Optimized Linear, Lasso, and Random Forest Regressors using GridsearchCV to reach the best model.